wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Interested in learning more about the unattended installation of Wazuh?
-Visit this section of our documentation and learn more about the process.
+  :description: Learn more about the unattended installation of Wazuh in this section of our documentation.

 .. _unattended_distributed_index: